 How high can you sing in 'full voice'?

 How well can you connect your vocal registers so it seems you have one smooth register without a discernible break (unless it's a little intentional yodel)?

 There are different vocal exercises and training techniques for each of the above three goals.
-To really improve and protect your voice, train for all three!1.
+To maximize and protect your voice, my suggestion is to train for all three!1.
 To increase your total vocal range through all registers:

-- I don't recommend creating vocal fry for the low end of your range; it's not a practical sound and if used habitually it is can create vocal damage.
+- At the low end...
+I don't recommend creating vocal fry for the low end of your range; it's not a practical sound and if used habitually it can create vocal damage.
 Just sing as low as you can create tone with pitch.

 - Try stretching your torso out instead of collapsing your chest to sound lower notes.

-- Practice carefully to lift your head voice range... don't push high notes up, intend them and let them float up.
+- For higher notes, practice carefully to lift your head voice range... don't push high notes up, intend them and let them float up.
 You might want to read other posts I wrote on what to do and what not to do for better high notes.

 - Challenge yourself by supporting your highest head voice range solidly from the pelvic floor, but never push or strain your voice to go up another step.
 Just pull it up there, intending it, supporting it and controlling it by lifting above and behind yourself.

 - This is also known as 'mixed' or 'middle' voice, gradually changing the mix of chest and head register involvement as you goes higher but not quite crossing into pure head voice.
 To do this, you must balance the strength in the two sets of muscles (TA and CT) that work your vocal cords so they can coordinate their efforts efficiently.
 You must also allow your vocal cord vibration to access all resonation zones.
 In other words, allow the note to place itself where it resonates the most freely.
-To gain this continually adjusting balance...
+To gain this continually adjusting balance, here are some tips:

 - First, increase the amount of exercise you do with the vocal register you use the least (usually you'll need to work more in head voice for contemporary voice singers, chest voice for classical singers).

-- As you go higher in full voice, back off your air pressure so as not to have to go into head voice to avoid strain.
-Elongate and allow morphing of vowels for ease.
+- As you go higher in full voice, back off your air pressure so you don't have to go into head voice to avoid strain.
+Elongate and allow morphing (modification) of vowels for ease.
 Check my earlier blogpost for more tips on hitting full voice high notes.

 - Lip and tongue trills, raspberries and sirens, also known as semi-occluded vocal tract (SOVT) exercises, that go across your whole range are just some of the great vocal exercises that can get you moving across and blending your registers smoothly.
 Again... pull up and back as you